 5. West Prong of the Little Pigeon River

-West Prong of the Little Pigeon River – This stream ranges from medium to large and is known as one of the best fly fishing streams in the Great Smoky Mountains National Park.
-It is also easily accessible in many areas, including the Chimneys Picnic Area and the main entrance to the park.
-Connecting to West Prong, you will find Fighting Creek, Walkers Camp Prong, Alum Cave Creek and Road Prong.
+This stream ranges from medium to large and is known as one of the best fly fishing streams for brook and rainbow trout in the Great Smoky Mountains National Park.
+It is easily accessible in many areas, including the Chimneys Picnic Area and the main entrance to the park.
+Connecting to West Prong, you will find Fighting Creek, Walkers Camp Prong, Alum Cave Creek, and Road Prong.

-Abrams Creek – With good water chemistry, and consequently better quality fish, this stream is considered to be one of the best streams in the park.
+With good water chemistry, and consequently better quality fish, this stream is considered one of the best streams in the Great Smoky Mountains National Park.
 Anthony Creek (which mainly flows underground) provides much of the water here.
 Abrams Creek can be accessed from the Cades Cove area and the Abrams Creek Campground.

 This is one of the largest and most heavily fished streams in the area because it is easily accessible and heavily stocked with brown and rainbow trout.
-It is commonly referred to as,“Little River,” and it ranges from easy to difficult, depending on where in the stream you are.
+The stream starts at scenic Clingmans Dome and Mount Collins and quickly becomes a rushing river as it descends.
+It is commonly referred to as Little River, and it ranges from easy to difficult, depending on where in the stream you are.

 Pigeon Forge TN Cabins

 Retreat to your Pigeon Forge cabin rental after spending the day on the river with your bait and tackle.
 Start a fire in the wood-burning fireplace and sip local wine in the armchair.
 Curl up with your spouse to watch a movie on the big screen TV.
 Play games with the kids in the rec room.
 Soak tired muscles in the steamy hot tub.
 Or plunge into your private indoor pool!